Maminasouleymane/DarijaScript/README.md

 # DarijaScript

-## a Python compiler able to understand and interact with Morrocan Darija
+## A Python compiler able to understand and interact with Morrocan Darija